 The Department of Computer Science offers certificates intended for non-degree-seeking students.
 All students who wish to start a certificate program must fill out a form available at the CS main office, S-3-132.
 The form must be signed and returned to One Stop in the Campus Center.

-Students whose preparation in Computer Science is insufficient for admission to the Master's program should consider seeking the Major Certificate.
-Because of the prerequisite structure of the courses it may take up to three years to complete the Major Certificate (the exact time will of course depend on the student's background), and it may not be possible to do course work full-time.
+Students whose preparation in Computer Science is insufficient for admission to the Master's program should consider seeking the Undergraduate Certificate.
+The Undergraduate Certificate is also intended for students who are mainly interested in computer applications, or in a certificate program instead of receiving a Bachelor’s degree in Computer Science.
+If the student is already matriculated at UMass Boston, the Undergraduate Certificate is used in place of a minor or program of study in Computer Science.
+Because of the prerequisite structure of the courses it may take two years to complete the Certificate (the exact time will of course depend on the student's background), and it may not be possible to do course work full-time.
 In particular, the listed mathematics requirements begin with calculus.
 However, many students may need a review of high school algebra.
+On the other hand, students who enter this program with previous mathematics or computer programming experience will be given appropriate credit.

 On the other hand, students who enter this program with previous mathematics or computer programming experience will be given appropriate credit.

-Applications: The applications requirement may be satisfied by any Computer Science course numbered higher than (not including) CS320L, or by a course taught outside of the department of Computer Science in computer applications to another discipline.
-Students wishing to use such a course as the applications elective for a Minor Certificate must have their choice approved in advance by the faculty member who supervises the Certificate Programs and must meet the prerequisites for the course set by the department in which it is offered.
+*Application elective: The applications requirement may be satisfied by any Computer Science course numbered higher than CS341, or by a course taught outside of the department of Computer Science in computer applications to another discipline.
+Students wishing to use such a course as the applications elective for a Certificate must have their choice approved in advance by the Undergraduate Program Director and must meet the prerequisites for the course set by the department in which it is offered.

 Graduate Certificate in Database Technology